The Difference is People—Dollywood’s Award-Winning Hosts

 “We try to fix every problem,” said the 24-year Dollywood veteran.
 “Once we found a record of the purchase, we replaced their tickets.
 We didn’t think much about it, but a few weeks later, we received a letter from the father.
 He went into detail about the ordeal and then finished by telling us we had saved his vacation.
 While it was just business as usual for us, he told us that without our help, their vacation would have been ruined.
 You know how that made us feel?

 “How can you not love working at a place where your job is to smile and make people happy by helping them?
 I love solving problems and helping people.”

 Thanks to the park’s infectious hospitality, many current hosts sought employment at Dollywood due to the warm experiences they had as guests.
 So enthralled with Dollywood, Hames moved from Connecticut to work in the park.

 “We came to Dollywood on a family vacation 18 years ago, and I fell in love with the people,” she explained.
 “After my kids grew up and moved out, I came down and fell in love again.

 “This is a family park; it was somewhere I wanted to bring my children.
 At Christmas, they say, ‘Merry Christmas.’
 It was nice to be able to come and hear that.
 It gives you a happy heart to be here.”

 Sims and his family have relocated to the area due to his love for Dollywood.
-A Guest Services Team Lead, Sims’ goal is for guests to leave the park with the same fond memories he had as a child.
+An Attractions Supervisor, Sims’ goal is for guests to leave the park with the same fond memories he had as a child.